nadgerz/Wie-viel-schulde-ich-dir-nodejs/README.txt

 TODO:

 o	save to local storage
-o	name of plsittr session
+o	name of splittr session
 o	enter number of people - P
 	    or a pulldown one can add to?